Private Tours Entirely Designed Around You

 Big spacious park for families: Expo 70 Commemorative Park.
 Best for kids who need room to run and families who want lawn areas for picnics.
 Requires Osaka Monorail.

 Day trip wow-factor: Mount Yoshino.
-Best for serious sakura fans willing to travel 90 minutes and tolerate cable car lines for 30,000 terraced cherry trees.
+Best for serious sakura fans willing to travel 90 minutes and tolerate cable car lines for around 30,000 terraced cherry trees.

 Nishinomaru Garden with cherry blossoms framing the castle tower